ludocode/onramp/README.md

 ## Under Construction!

 Onramp is not yet complete.
+It doesn't compile much besides itself at the moment.
 My immediate goal is to support enough of C to compile Doom for command-line.

-A near-term goal is to compile native compilers: TinyCC, cproc+QBE, chibicc+binutils, etc. This will require several additional features, in particular software-emulated floating point support.
+A near-term goal is to compile native compilers and tools: [TinyCC](https://en.wikipedia.org/wiki/Tiny_C_Compiler), [cproc](https://sr.ht/~mcf/cproc/)+[QBE](https://c9x.me/compile/), [chibicc](https://github.com/rui314/chibicc)/[Kefir](https://kefir.protopopov.lv/)+[binutils](https://www.gnu.org/software/binutils/), etc. This will require several additional features.

 A medium-term goal is to be able to boot a computer directly into a freestanding Onramp VM in order to bootstrap a modern OS kernel from source.